sigmorphon/sigmorphon.github.io/workshops/2020/index.md

 ## Shared Task

-This year, SIGMORPHON is hosting a pair of shared tasks:
+This year, SIGMORPHON is hosting a number of shared tasks:
-one on grapheme-to-phoneme conversion, and a second on the unsupervised induction of inflectional paradigms.

 For more information, please visit <https://sigmorphon.github.io/sharedtasks/2020/>